FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/general_changes.md

 ## General Changes

-!!! note
-    There are wild Pokémon on this route.
-You can find out more [here](/wild_pokemon/general_changes/).

 - Trainer rosters in every area has been modified.
 They are all listed below with species and levels.
 - Important trainers have their entire roster listed including species, levels, items, moves and natures.
 - Natures have not been set for all Trainers - if a '?' is listed where the nature should be then it hasn't been specifically set.